List of cities with the most skyscrapers: Map of cities with the most skyscrapers

 The following maps shows the location of every city and urban area with over 30 skyscrapers taller than 150 m (492 ft).
 Cities with over 100 skyscrapers are indicated by blue dots.
 Labels in italics indicate metropolitan areas with over 30 skyscrapers, but without any individual city that reaches that number.
-Cities in China and South Korea are labelled on the lower map due the lack of space on the upper map.
+Cities in China and South Korea are labelled on the lower map due to the lack of space on the upper map.

 Cities with the most skyscrapers under construction

+Mumbai has the highest number of skyscrapers under construction as of 2025.

 This is a list which ranks cities that have at least 10 skyscrapers under construction that are taller than 150 m as of September 2025.
-Values without a citation or a link to the city's corresponding Wikipedia page indicate that the figure was obtained from the Council on Tall Buildings and Urban Habitat.
-(Note: The CTBUH’s "Explore Data" search function limits outputs to 25 buildings for free users.
+Values without a citation or a link to the city's corresponding Wikipedia page indicate that the figure was obtained from the Council on Vertical Urbanism.
+(Note: The CVU’s "Explore Data" search function limits outputs to 25 buildings for free users.
 Figures higher than 25 skyscrapers were obtained by conducting separate queries of buildings under construction based on their intended purpose.)
-(Note: CTBUH figures without a "greater than" sign (≥) should still be taken as minimum values, as the CTBUH may not catalogue every skyscraper taller than 150 m (492) under construction.)
+(Note: CVU figures without a "greater than" sign (≥) should still be taken as minimum values, as the CVU may not catalogue every skyscraper taller than 150 m (492) under construction.)